Pieces of You: Recording

 Several tracks on Pieces of You were recorded live in 1994 at the Innerchange, a San Diego coffeehouse where Jewel was a regular performer.
 The remainder of the album was recorded in Neil Young's studio at Broken Arrow Ranch in Redwood City, California, under the supervision of producer Ben Keith.
 Jewel told Time about the recording process:

 "[...]
 Typically I've had difficulty in the studio.
 I don't sing as raw, it's just a bit more tame.
 I'm a live singer who's always fed off the energy of the audience.
 In a studio, you're just looking at a wall—it feels very odd to me.
 I've been a live performer since I was six years old.
 The reason I recorded the album live with the band was so that I could play guitar, which I usually never do in the studio, while I sing at the same time.
 The band was accustomed to following singer-songwriters and feeling for me slowing down and speeding up.
 It has a real ebb and a flow and a naturalness that didn't inhibit my singing or performance."

-In her 2015 memoir, Never Broken: Songs Are Only Half the Story, she described Pieces of You as "imperfect, full of mistakes and guitar flubs", but also "honest".
+In her 2015 memoir, Never Broken: Songs Are Only Half the Story, Jewel described Pieces of You as "imperfect, full of mistakes and guitar flubs", but also "honest".